 How did you get into rhythmic gymnastics?

-When I was younger, my mum was a rhythmic gymnast so that’s how I kind of got into it.
+My mum was a rhythmic gymnast, so that’s how I got into it.
 She loved rhythmic gymnastics when she was my age, she took me to a gymnastics club and that’s where it all stemmed from I think.

 Which apparatus did you first learn to use?

 My first ever routine with an apparatus was with the hoop.
 That was a long time ago, but I remember that routine.